TMTimeVR/PlayFab-Login-System/README.md

 # PlayFab-Login-System
-A login system for VR games made for a Oculus Quest.
+A login system for VR games made for Oculus Quest.

 # Dependencies